Last Updated on

-Get instant relief from DOMS (Delayed Onset Muscle Soreness) ease stress and eliminate toxins from the body with this soothing Epsom Salts Lavender Bath.
+Get instant relief from DOMS (Delayed Onset Muscle Soreness) ease stress and eliminate toxins from the body with this soothing Epsom Salts Bath with lavender.

 How does an Epsom Salts Bath help relieve Delayed Onset Muscle Soreness?

 Epsom salts is an excellent source of magnesium.
 Low magnesium intake results in a buildup of lactic acid which is partly responsible for Delayed Onset Muscle Soreness.
 Magnesium is important for flexibility, without it muscles do not relax properly causing pain and tightness.
 We can obtain magnesium from food.
 Bananas and leafy greens are good sources of magnesium but unfortunately, even organic soils are depleted of minerals.
 There is hope yet!
 Magnesium is absorbed efficiently through the skin so by taking an epsom salts bath you can reap all the benefits of this mineral.